 I had not accomplished anything, did not plan to accomplish anything, and was not accountable to doing anything because I had chosen to bide my time and listen to the others before contributing.
 (That was my role.)

 It was perfectly appropriate for me to have accomplished nothing.
 I had no guilt.
 It had nothing to do with my being busy.

 I did not speak up in the meeting.
-I did not want to be rude by saying, “I am never busy.
-I make it a rule not to be busy.”
-I did not feel the others would understand.
+I did not want to be rude by saying, “I am never busy.”
+What if the others did not understand?

 But I do feel you will, and that you will take inspiration and understand yourself better from this post.

 Not being busy is my brand.Is it yours?